 10 | The Church Year in Song

 Journey through the church year with a concert program featuring music from the liturgical seasons: Advent, Christmas, Epiphany, Lent, Easter, Pentecost, and Ordinary Time.
-Use your hymnal as guide and choose supporting instrumental music and choral anthems (perhaps your choir's favorites from the year!).
+Use your hymnal as a guide and choose supporting instrumental music and choral anthems (perhaps your choir's favorites from the year!).